 A bunch of goats in the Ethiopian south-western highlands stumbled upon a lovely bush with even lovelier fruit on it.
 Red, lush, inviting.
 So these curious goats ate the cherries.
 That event triggered a funny thing – those goats went crazy!
 Popping with energy, doing backflips, running, and jumping.

 These goats also had a shepherd who was usually lying in the shade of a tree, minding his own business while the goats grazed the juicy grass.
 “What’s that commotion??!!!” he thought when he heard the loud bleating.
 When he saw his flock, he was shocked – a wild bunch of goats out of control!

 He got curious … what could it be that his flock transformed from being lazy grass-grazers to a crazy bunch?
 He noticed THE BUSH.
 He picked the cherries and tasted them, but didn’t like the taste much.
-The story gets a bit blurred in this moment, as in the next scene we see the shepherd drinking his tasty Ethiopian brew (it still remains a mystery how the beans got processed, dried and roasted, but let’s not be distracted by unnecessary details).
-After a few minutes he felt energized, youthful, ready to do backflips.
+The story gets a bit blurred at this moment, as in the next scene we see the shepherd drinking his tasty Ethiopian brew (it remains a mystery how the beans got processed, dried, and roasted, but let’s not be distracted by unnecessary details).
+After a few minutes, he felt energized, youthful, ready to do backflips.
 And not at all sleepy!

-(There is also an alternative story, where the shepherd brings the cherries to a local abbot, who brews them and shares the energising drink among his colleagues.)
+(There is also an alternative story, where the shepherd brings the cherries to a local abbot, who brews them and shares the energizing drink among his colleagues.)

 GOAT STORY's story of coffee (mug) in video

 World domination (coffee prequel #2)